MohamedLamineAllal/binarySearchJS/README.md

 ```

-You can copy past the function to use it, or use an import methode, depending on what suite you better and your environement. (you may need to add the statement for the import mechanism).
+You can copy past the Class to use it, or use an import methode, depending on what suite you better and your environement. (you may need to add the statement for the import mechanism).